oneapi-src/level-zero-spec/scripts/core/INTRO.md

 - Synchronization Primitives
 - Metrics Reporting

-Most applications should not require the additional control provided by the Driver API.
+Most applications should not require the additional control provided by the Level-Zero API.
-The Driver API is intended for providing explicit controls needed by higher-level runtime APIs and libraries.
+The Level-Zero API is intended for providing explicit controls needed by higher-level runtime APIs and libraries.

-While heavily influenced by other low-level APIs, such as OpenCL, the driver APIs are designed to evolve independently.
+While heavily influenced by other low-level APIs, such as OpenCL, the Level-Zero APIs are designed to evolve independently.
-While heavily influenced by GPU archtiecture, the driver APIs are designed to be supportable across different compute device architectures, such as FPGAs, CSAs, etc.
+While heavily influenced by GPU archtiecture, the Level-Zero APIs are designed to be supportable across different compute device architectures, such as FPGAs, CSAs, etc.

 ${"##"} Devices
 The API architecture exposes both physical and logical abstraction of the underlying devices capabilities.